Card Tokenization

 Who's in control of your sensitive data?

-A single processor or PSP does not give you full control over your customer payment details (aka tokens).
-What do we mean by full control?
-In this case we mean the portability of your vault and tokenized payment data.
+A single processor or PSP does not give you full control over your customer payment tokens.
+As such, the portability of a vault and tokenized payment data is a crucial feature to prioritize when selecting providers to assist with your vaulting and tokenization needs.

 It’s a common scenario to request an export of your customer credit card data from your processor.
 This request is often met with a large fee or long delays.

-Agnostic or impartial providers allow you to store tokenized payments in a universal vault, and use the payment processor of your choice.
-This opens up a world of possibilities for business operations because not only can you switch PSPs when you want — you can also transact with any mix of them that makes sense for your business needs.
+By comparison, agnostic or impartial providers allow you to store tokenized payments in a universal vault, and use the payment processor of your choice.
+With 70% of merchants desiring a multi-provider approach to payments according to 451 research this opens up a world of possibilities for business operations because not only can you switch PSPs when you want but also transact with any mix of them that makes sense for your business needs.

-This can be a critical advantage if you take payments (or plan to) in more than one region as not all PSPs are the best option for every customer or region.
-If you're looking for a flexible payment vault that allows you to move your customers' data from one system to the next without having to worry about PCI compliance, then you should explore agnostic providers.
+This can be a critical advantage if you take payments (or plan to) in more than one region, as not all PSPs are the best option for every customer or region.
+If you’re looking for a flexible payment vault that allows you to move your customers’ data from one system to the next without having to worry about PCI compliance, then you should explore agnostic payment orchestration providers like Spreedly.

 Everything is portable, and you're still using the same aggregator layer.
 You're in control of your tokenization strategy, and you don't have to rely on your processing partners.